Gene Cichowski

-Eugene Walter "Chick" Cichowski (born May 20, 1934) is a former American football cornerback in the National Football League for the Pittsburgh Steelers and the Washington Redskins.
-He played college football at Indiana University and was drafted in the 21st round of the 1957 NFL Draft.
+Eugene Walter "Chick" Cichowski (May 20, 1934 – March 24, 2025) was an American professional football cornerback in the National Football League (NFL) for the Pittsburgh Steelers and the Washington Redskins.
+He played quarterback at Indiana University and was drafted in the 21st round of the 1957 NFL draft.
 He also played semi-pro football in the American Football Association (AFA) and in the Canadian Football League (CFL).
 He was inducted into the AFA Hall of Fame in 2009.
-He coached at New Trier high school in Illinois for 20 years with an overall record of 145–47–1.
+He coached at New Trier High School in Illinois for 20 years with an overall record of 145–47–1.
 Cichowski was later inducted into the Illinois Football Coaches Association Hall of Fame.
-He recruited Clay Matthews Jr to play his Senior season at New Trier.
-He later went on to scout for the Baltimore Ravens and New York Jets.
+He coached Clay Matthews Jr. in his senior season at New Trier.
+He later worked in scouting for the Baltimore Ravens and New York Jets.
+Cichowski died on March 24, 2025, at the age of 90.